Re-Coding-Algorithmic-Culture/r-calc.net/pages/being_turned_off/being_turned_off.md

 <br />

-**We hosted our lab at the beginning of a pandemic, now we are probably more in the middle of it.
+<h2 style="font-size: 1.38888889em;line-height: 1.08em;margin-top: 1.08em;margin-bottom: 0em;">We hosted our lab at the beginning of a pandemic, now we are probably more in the middle of it.
 I think we picked up some essential issues such as questions around what it means to "stay healthy" (or not).
-What would you do differently if we developed the workshop now, what has changed meanwhile (if at all)?**
+What would you do differently if we developed the workshop now, what has changed meanwhile (if at all)?</h2>

 <br />